Skip to main content

 Why FinTech’s Select Lithuania as Their Destination for the License

-The answer is a simple one – efficiency.
-Vilnius, the capital of Lithuania, is a rapidly-growing tech hub for not just exciting start-ups based in Lithuania but also acting as a financial standpoint for remote businesses from important Asian, American, and European markets.
+The answer is simple– efficiency, transparency and reliability.
+Vilnius, the capital of Lithuania, is a rapidly growing tech hub for not just exciting start-ups based in Lithuania but also acting as a financial standpoint for remote businesses from important Asian, American, and European markets.
 This is because they reacted quickly to other countries setting even stricter regulations, making it more difficult for Fintechs to set up a Crypto Exchange License, whereas Lithuania has created a financial ecosystem that welcomes new startups with a smooth transition.
 That’s why Lithuania now has a presence from huge companies such as Google and IBM, while even incorporating impressive Fintechs such as Binance, Kraken, Blockchain.com.

 Now we’re seeing a shift as more organizations search for Lithuania.
 Why?
 Because of the below reasons: